Max Otte

-Matthias "Max" Otte (born 7 October 1964) is an economist, publicist and political activist who holds German and U.S. citizenship.
+Matthias "Max" Otte (born 7 October 1964) is a German economist, publicist and right-wing political activist who holds German and U.S. citizenship.
 Otte, who has held professorships in Worms, Graz and Erfurt, is currently a fund manager.
-He has written several bestsellers, mainly on financial policy topics.
+He has written several books, mainly on financial policy topics.

 From June 2018 to January 2021, Otte was chairman of the board of trustees of the AfD-affiliated Desiderius-Erasmus-Foundation.
 A member of the CDU since 1991, he led the Werteunion from May 2021 until January 2022.
-In January 2022, Otte became provisorily expelled from the CDU when he was nominated by the right-wing populist party AfD as a candidate for the 2022 German presidential election.
+In January 2022, Otte became provisionally expelled from the CDU when he was nominated by the right-wing populist party AfD as a candidate for the 2022 German presidential election.
 He faced further proceedings for a permanent exclusion from the CDU which concluded in August 2022 with Otte's formal expulsion from the CDU.

 Early life

-Otte was born in Plettenberg, West Germany to Lore Otte, née Hauter, and Max Otte (1928-1983), a vocational school teacher and local politician.
+Otte was born in Plettenberg, West Germany to Lore Otte, née Hauter, and Max Otte (1928–1983), a vocational school teacher and local politician.
 After the death of his father, Otte took his first name Max.
 Max Otte obtained his Abitur (university entrance qualification) at Albert-Schweitzer-Gymnasium Plettenberg in 1983.